 Are Infrared Saunas More Appealing Than Traditional Steam Rooms or Saunas?

-This question comes up in almost every project meeting.
-Hotels rarely remove steam rooms.
-But they often add infrared saunas beside them.
+Hotels rarely remove steam rooms but often add infrared saunas beside them.

-Infrared saunas appeal to guests who dislike humidity or extreme heat, while still delivering visible wellness benefits11.
+Infrared saunas appeal to guests who dislike humidity or extreme heat, while still delivering visible wellness benefits5.

 Guest preference differences